auth0/magic/readme.md

 Implements `AES256GCM` using OpenSSL through `crypto`.
 An alternative to `magic.alt.encrypt.aes128gcm`.

+#### magic.alt.password.bcrypt | magic.alt.verify.bcrypt

+Implements `bcrypt` using [node.bcrypt.js](https://github.com/kelektiv/node.bcrypt.js/), wrapping the OpenBSD implementation of the algorithm.
+An alterative to `magic.util.pwhash`.
+The security parameter (rounds) is set to 13, to bring the computational time in line with that of `magic.util.pwhash` on a development machine - they may not scale equivalently, but it provides a sensible default.

 #### magic.alt.util.sha256

 Implements `SHA256` using OpenSSL through `crypto`.
 An alterative to `magic.util.hash`.